 - Seek advice from a credit counselor.
 A credit counselor may be able to consolidate your debts, provide you with a smaller interest rate and offer you better repayment terms.

 - Attend all court proceedings.
 If you can, consult with an attorney.
 The attorney may be able to intervene and get the lender to agree to a new repayment plan that you can actually afford.
+Many attorneys offer a free initial consultation.

 - Abide by all court rulings.